Next: defvar, Previous: copy-region-as-kill, Up: Cutting & Storing Text [Contents][Index]

 ‘XFIXNUM’ is a C macro that extracts the relevant integer from the longer collection of bits; the type bits are discarded.

-The command in delete-and-extract-region
+The command in delete-and-extract-region looks like this:

 del_range_1 (XFIXNUM (start), XFIXNUM (end), 1, 1);

-ending position, end
+ending position, end.

 From the point of view of the person writing Lisp, Emacs is all very simple; but hidden underneath is a great deal of complexity to make it all work.